kerbyfc/kdr/doc/zsh/themes.md

 ### Customizing ZSH & Picking a theme

-If you want to customize your zsh experience, yadr provides two hooks via `~/.zsh.after/` and `~/.zsh.before/` directories.
+If you want to customize your zsh experience, kdr provides two hooks via `~/.zsh.after/` and `~/.zsh.before/` directories.
-In these directories, you can place files to customize things that load before and after other zsh customizations that come from `~/.yadr/zsh/*`
+In these directories, you can place files to customize things that load before and after other zsh customizations that come from `~/.kdr/zsh/*`

 For example, to override the theme, you can do something like this: